MorsGames/wTimer/README.md

 ## Changelog
+v2.1.3 (31/03/2022):
+- Fixed a bug with persistent timers getting caught in a loop at room end ([#2](/../../issues/2))
+- Touched up the internal documentation to work better with the upcoming smart autocompletion feature of GameMaker.

 v2.1.2 (09/11/2021):
 - Rebranded the library.
 - Added the example project to the itch.io page as a playable HTML5 build.